-tation in the output map when KSOM is used.
-As shown for 2-D factorizing data in [1], application of BDH with $\alpha < 0$ results in negative magnification: The areal representation of low-frequency input samples becomes enlarged in the SOM.
+shown for 2-dimensional factorizing data in [1], application of BDH with $\alpha < 0$ results in negative magnification: the areal representation of low-frequency input samples becomes enlarged in the SOM.
 This is promising for detection of rare classes.
 Does it, however, work for higher dimensions?